Name: Vitis riparia Michaux

 V. vulpina L. spp. riparia (Michx.)
 R.T.
 Clausen

 ¬ Alternate, simple, cordate, toothed and lobed leaves

 ¬ Sharp ciliolate teeth; forward-pointing lobes

 V. riparia var. praecox Engelm. ex Bailey and

 V. riparia var. syrticola (Fern. & Wieg.)
 Fern.

 Most Likely Confused with: Can be misidentified as other Vitis species, especially summer grape V. aestivalis and the real frost grape, V. vulpina.
+See a recent paper by Baumgartner et al (20) for images of leaf differences.
 Other impostors include Parthenocissus tricuspidata, Ampelopsis brevipedunculata, and species in the cucurbit genera Echinocystis and Sicyos.

 Habitat Preference: Lowland to upland forests, especially disturbed areas.
 It is prevalent on shores and dunes (5).